 - Churn or churn rate;

 - Monthly recurring revenue;

-To measure your SaaS magic number, use the following formula:
+But to get a quick measure of your company's health - you just need three values.
+To calculate your SaaS magic number, use the following formula:

 Previous Quarter’s Sales & Marketing Expenses